unrealwork/atsd-use-cases/Chart_of_the_Day/life-expectancy/README.md

 ### Change in Age Expectancy from Previous Decade

-Open the TRENDS visualization to toggle secondary datasets on and off using the labeled buttons along the top of the visualization.
+Open the Trends visualization to toggle secondary datasets on and off using the labeled buttons along the top of the visualization.

 ![](images/life-ex-10.png)
 [![](images/button-new.png)](https://trends.axibase.com/172ff342#fullscreen)